shmbd/mbd/_pages/about.md

 My goal is to bridge traditional microbiological approaches with modern genomics to address global health and food security challenges.
 I value interdisciplinary collaboration, data-driven discovery, and mentoring young researchers.

-# Education

-I have completed my BS and MS in Microbiology from University of Dhaka

 # Research Experience

 1. Researcher of the project entitled “Development of Probiotic for Human Health” (January 2023–Present)